Investigators

 Afshin Samali

-Dr Ryan is a Research Lecturer in the Discipline of Pharmacology & Therapeutics.
-Dr Ryan’s research integrates knowledge of immunological characteristics of cells within the colorectal tumour microenvironment for the identification of novel immunotherapeutic targets for advanced cancer.
+Aideen Ryan (University of Galway) is a lecturer in the Discipline of Pharmacology & Therapeutics.
+Aideen’s research integrates knowledge of immunological characteristics of cells within the colorectal tumour microenvironment for the identification of novel immunotherapeutic targets for advanced cancer.
+Her research has specific relevance and potential implications for the treatment of a range of diseases including cancer, auto-immunity and transplantation.

 Andreas Heise

-Professor Andreas Heise is heading the Polymer Chemistry and Biopolymer Labs in the Royal College of Surgeons in Ireland (RCSI).
-Over the last number of years, he has established a critical mass of polymer and functional soft material expertise in Ireland.
+Andreas Heise (RCSI) is a lecturer heading the Polymer Chemistry and Biopolymer Labs.
 His research employs the concepts of macromolecular engineering to modulate polymer properties by controlled structural design and functionalisation for advanced applications, for example in biomaterial science.
+Andreas has developed a range synthetic polypetides such as new glycopolypeptides that can mimic biological glycoproteins.

 Andrew Daly

-Dr Andrew Daly is an Assistant Professor in Biomedical Engineering at the National University of Ireland Galway.
+Andrew Daly (University of Galway) is a lecturer in Biomedical Engineering.
 His research focuses on bioprinting tissue and organ models with advanced physiological structure and function.
-In particular, this work focuses on developing bioprinting technologies inspired by organ morphogenesis.
-He is currently supervisor for two PhD students at CÚRAM with the projects focused on bioprinting heart tissues and organoids with advanced maturation.
+Andrew is currently supervisor for two PhD students at CÚRAM with the projects focused on bioprinting heart tissues and organoids with advanced maturation.
 He is also PI for an industry funded project on biomaterial characterisation.

 Andrew Kellett